axibase/atsd-jdbc/tracing.md

 ### Enabling logging for ODBC-JDBC bridge

-For this example we will be using the Easysoft [ODBC-JDBC bridge](https://github.com/axibase/atsd/blob/master/integration/odbc/README.md).
+For this example we are using the Easysoft [ODBC-JDBC bridge](https://github.com/axibase/atsd/blob/master/integration/odbc/README.md).

 * Copy the ATSD JDBC driver and logging dependencies in the `C:\JDBC_Driver` directory.
 * Create a `log4j.properties` file in the `C:\JDBC_Driver` directory as follows: